Skip to main content

 Tax Lawyer / Founder

-Alex splits his time between the Greater Toronto Area and Ottawa.
-When he’s not assisting clients, he can be found spending time with his wife and two children, or delving into a good book.
+When he’s not assisting clients, Alex enjoys spending time with his wife and two children or delving into a good book.

 Education